DYC Receives Award to Renovate Vet Center

 D’Youville established its veterans program in 2009 and today has more than 500 veterans and dependents enrolled.

-Director, Veterans Affairs Office
+Director, Veterans Services Office